 Florida Fact Information Sheet (Form 1.977)

 A fact information sheet is a sworn financial disclosure that a judgment debtor must complete and deliver to the judgment creditor after a Florida court enters a money judgment.
-The form, designated as Form 1.977 under the Florida Rules of Civil Procedure, requires the debtor to disclose personal information, employment details, income, bank accounts, real property, vehicles, and recent asset transfers under penalty of perjury.
+The standard form, Form 1.977, requires the debtor to list income, bank accounts, real property, vehicles, and recent asset transfers—all signed under penalty of perjury.

 Speak With a Florida Asset Protection Attorney